timoweave/abcify/README.md

 # abcify cli

-This `abcify` sort the following expressions.
-It walks a given AST with visitors to sort commutative expressions.
+This `abcify` walks the input AST with visitors to sort commutative expressions shown here:

-1. support: es2015, react, and flow,
-2. object literal by keys,
+1. object literal by keys,
-3. es2015 object destructing by keys,
+2. es2015 object destructing by keys,
-4. react jsx properties by names,
+3. react jsx properties by names,
-5. flow type object literal by keys,
+4. flow type object literal by keys,
-6. flow union by this criteria (undefined < null < boolean < number < string),
+5. flow union by this criteria (undefined < null < boolean < number < string),

+note: supporting es2015, react, and flow.

 ## SETUP